3ziye/put-file/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for considering contributing to the GoStaticServe project!
+Thank you for considering contributing to the put-file project!
 This document provides guidelines and best practices for participating in this project, helping you get started quickly and effectively contribute to the project.

 ## Table of Contents